/institutional/perspectives/portfolio-strategy/asset-backed-securities-abs

 Report Highlights

-• Securitization begins with the creation of a special purpose vehicle (SPV) that acquires a pool of assets and simultaneously raises debt financing to fund the purchase of those assets through the issuance of ABS.
+• ABS are created through a process called securitization.
+Securitization begins with the creation of a special purpose vehicle (SPV) that acquires a pool of assets and simultaneously raises debt financing through the issuance of ABS to fund the purchase of those assets.

 • Assets backing a securitization must include contractual obligations to pay.
 Each asset features a payer (borrower, lessee, insurer, etc.) and a contract (mortgage, lease, loan, account receivable, etc.).
 A securitization typically pools contractual assets of the same type (auto loans, aircraft leases, credit card receivables, corporate loans, etc.).